Stochastic transport equation in bounded domains: Introduction

+Let us remark that, we assume $q> 2$ in order to use the machinery developed for the Ladyzhenskaya-Prodi-Serrin condition, see Remark \ref{stochastic influx}.
+Also the $BV$ regularity guarantee the restriction of $b(t,\cdot)$ on $\Gamma$ in the sense of trace, and allow us to make use of commutators (in particular to show the existence of strong stochastic trace).
+Moreover, we follow Funaki \cite{Fu} where the main tool to show existence of weak solutions for regular-coefficients is a time reversed process (see Section \ref{preliminares}), thus the vector function $b(t,\cdot)$ is defined in the all space $\R^d$.
+In any case, if $b(t,\cdot)$ is just defined in $U$, then we may use an extension theorem for $BV$ functions.

-The problem \eqref{trasport} has been treated for the case $U=\mathbb{R}^{d}$ by many authors, see for instance \cite{Falnanas}, \cite{CO4}, \cite{FGP2}, \cite{Ku} and \cite{BrisLion2}.
-Most of the above cited works are supported by the theory of renormalized solutions of the linear transport equation, as it was used by DiPerna, Lions in the celebrated paper \cite{DL}, which is to say, deterministic case.
-In fact, it was the first time that, the Lagrangean formalism of the continuity equation comes after the Eulerian point of view.
-DiPerna-Lions deduced the existence, uniqueness and stability results for ordinary differential equations with rough coefficients from corresponding results on the associated linear transport equation.
-Following the same strategy in \cite{DL}, Ambrosio \cite{ambrosio} generalized the results to the case where the coefficients have only bounded variation regularity by considering the continuity equation.
-Moreover, he establish the important concept of Regular Lagrangian Flows, see also Definition 1.1 in Bogachev, Wolf \cite{BW}.
-More recently, new results about stochastic linear transport equations $(U= \R^d)$ have been obtained without the commutators framework, in particular using the so called Ladyzhenskaya-Prodi-Serrin condition for the drift, see Neves, Olivera \cite{WNCO2}, and Beck, Flandoli, Gubinelli, Maurelli \cite{LBFFMGMM}.
+Now, let us briefly recall that the problem \eqref{trasport} has been treated for the case $U=\mathbb{R}^{d}$ by many authors, both for the deterministic and stochastic cases, see for instance \cite{Falnanas}, \cite{ambrosio}, \cite{ambrisio2} \cite{ambrisio2} \cite{DL}, \cite{FNO}, \cite{FGP2}, \cite{Ku}, \cite{Moli}, \cite{WNCO2}.
+DiPerna, Lions in \cite{DL} (deterministic case) proved that $W^{1,1}$ spatial regularity of $b(t,x)$ (together with a condition of boundedness on the divergence) is enough to ensure uniqueness of weak solutions.
+Moreover, they deduced the existence, uniqueness and stability results for ordinary differential equations with rough coefficients from corresponding results on the associated linear transport equation.
+Ambrosio in \cite{ambrosio} following the same strategy in \cite{DL}, but applying a measure-theoretic framework, generalized the results to the case where the coefficients have only bounded variation regularity by considering the continuity equation.
+Then, Flandoli, Gubinelli and Priola in \cite{FGP2} proved that, the stochastic problem is better behaved than the deterministic one (the first result in this direction).
+They obtained wellposedness of the stochastic problem for an H\"older continuous drift term, with some integrability conditions on the divergence.

+The premiere researches of linear transport equations (deterministic case) in bounded domains was done by Bardos \cite{BARDOS}.
+In that extended paper, Bardos considered the regular case ($b$ has Lipschitz regularity), and established the correct understanding of how the Dirichlet boundary condition should be assumed, where the notion of the influx boundary zone is important, that is